kaymen99/AI-for-energy-sector/README.md

 The smart grid of the future will require real-time monitoring and decision-making to ensure its stability.
 AI models can predict grid stability issues and propose solutions in real time, helping prevent power outages and other disruptions.

-- Related Notebooks: grid_stability_prediction [here](https://github.com/kaymen99/AI-for-energy-sector/blob/main/grid_stability_prediction.ipynb)
+- Related Notebooks: Grid stability prediction [here](https://github.com/kaymen99/AI-for-energy-sector/blob/main/predictive%20maintenance/Grid%20stability%20prediction.ipynb)

 ## Contact